tardate/LittleArduinoProjects/Electronics101/BreadboardBling/SingleShotTrigger/README.md

 ## Making it a "Breadboard Bling" Module

-I went for dead-bug stlye on a small piece of protoboard in order to keep the module small (I don't have SMD versions of these chips on hand).
+I went for dead-bug style on a small piece of protoboard in order to keep the module small (I don't have SMD versions of these chips on hand).

 ![SingleShotTrigger_module](./assets/SingleShotTrigger_module.jpg?raw=true)